allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 > As an icebreaker you can put the first event or events out - to show how easy it is, and help draw participants into
 > workshops.
 >
-> Try to eliminate actors from the events - because we don't want to impose mental boundaries as we may not notice that
+> Try to eliminate actors from the events - because we don’t want to impose mental boundaries as we may not notice that
 > there is some other case.

 ### How to manage people